Tony has a dream about Dr. Melfi. Carmela is jealous of Tony’s relationship with his therapist. Corrado settles

 When Rusty Irish is flung off the bridge at Paterson Falls, it becomes the second time in Season 1 that David Chase gives us a dramatic scene at this particular location.
 In his essay, “From Troy to 95 Lincoln Place, Irvington, NJ: A Virgilian Reading of The Sopranos Underworld,” Dr. Michael Calabrese writes that these falls are the…

 …the locus of the great modern, neo-Virgilian epic poem Paterson, the greatest achievement of New Jersey’s greatest poet, William Carlos Williams…the falls at Paterson are the literal and metaphorical center of that story of empire, emotion, work, nature and pollution…

 Paterson won the first-ever National Book Award for Poetry (in 1950).
 The Sopranos is an epic poem in its own right, a contemporary, televised story of “empire, emotion, work, nature and pollution…”

 Of course, not everyone buys into American consumerist ideology.
-Some people understand that you don’t need to drive a German luxury car to be happy.
-They just shout “Oh bananas!” to the constant propaganda:
+Some people understand that you can drive something other than a German luxury car and still be happy.
+They know that to yield to the constant propaganda is just bananas:

 Funny poker line: Pussy says, “I’ve eaten more Queens than Lancelot.”